Skip to content

 The course

 The aim of the course is to provide researchers and professionals with the skills to develop and improve educational assessments in their own settings.
-Students will gain technical and statistical knowledge in assessment and engage with the design and evaluation of educational assessments, as well as come away with a sound understanding of the field, including high stakes assessment systems.
+Students will gain technical knowledge in assessment and engage with the design and evaluation of educational assessments, as well as come away with a sound understanding of the field, including high stakes assessment systems.

-The Masters course will take place over two academic years part-time with contact teaching and online support generally for the first three terms and supervision of dissertation projects in the final three terms of the course.
+The course will take place over two academic years part-time with contact teaching and online support for the first three terms and supervision of dissertation projects in the final three terms of the course.
 In terms one to three students study three core modules and one optional module.

 Assessment will take the form of both formative assessment and summative assessment.
-Formative Assessment will take place at the beginning of each unit.
+Formative assessment will take place at the beginning of each unit.
 Summative assessment will be through an examined assignment for each unit, plus a dissertation in the final term of the second year.

 Scholarships